OpenRTX/openrtx.github.io/rtxlink.md

 |:---:|:-------:|:----:|:----:|:----:|:---:|
 | END | ProtoID | Data | CRCL | CRCH | END |

-After the star of frame marker, the first byte of each frame is a protocol identifier describing the frame content.
+After the start of frame marker, the first byte of each frame is a protocol identifier describing the frame content.
 After the payload data and preceding the frame end marker, the frame contains the
 CRC-16 of the protocol identifier and data fields: the CRC is computed using the CCITT polynomial 0x1021 (CCITT CRC-16 polynomial) and transmittend in little-endian format.

 The recognized protocol IDs are the following: